mljar/mljar-supervised/README.md

 # AutoML Web App with User Interface

-We created a Web App with GUI so you dont need to write any code 🐍.
+We created a Web App with GUI, so you don't need to write any code 🐍.
 Just upload your data.
 Please check the Web App at [github.com/mljar/automl-app](https://github.com/mljar/automl-app).
 You can run this Web App locally on your computer, so your data is safe and secure :cat:

 <kbd>
 <img src="https://github.com/mljar/automl-app/blob/main/media/web-app.gif" alt="AutoML training in Web App"></img>